This article explains how to convert most database objects from Oracle to SQL Server or Azure SQL.

 SELECT Greatest=MAX(col), Least=MIN(col) FROM table_name CROSS APPLY ( SELECT col1 UNION ALL SELECT col2 UNION ALL SELECT col3 UNION ALL SELECT col4) a(col) GROUP BY primary_key

-The main issue of converting Oracle triggers into MS SQL format is missing particular features in the target DBMS:
+The main issue of converting Oracle triggers into SQL Server format is missing particular features in the target DBMS: